What you will learn

 Course structures and certificates

 The duration of each course (or MOOC: Massive Open Online Course) is flexible: study any time and place you want.
 You decide how to spend your time during a course.
-Gain the knowledge offered in each course free of charge through dynamic modules filled with video, syllabus, and assignments for practice and grading.
+Gain the knowledge offered in each course through dynamic modules filled with video, syllabus, and assignments for practice and grading.
 Obtain your verified certificate for $ 49,- each.
 After successful completion of all 3 courses, you can obtain an overall certificate.

 About course dates

 EdX keeps courses available, even if the recent course date has expired.
 Enroll nonetheless, and allow yourself to explore content and continue learning.
 However, not all features and materials may be available.
 Check back often to see when new start dates are announced.

 Scroll down to find more information about each separate course and join the Wageningen University XSeries about sustainable food security.

 WageningenX's Food Security and Sustainability XSeries Program

 - 6–8 hours per week, for 6 weeks

 How to feed the world without depleting our planet’s reserves?
 Learn the basics of crop production.
 This online course is offered as a MOOC, and is part of the XSeries Sustainable Food Security.